ktorio/ktor-documentation/topics/client-bearer-auth.md

 #### 401 Unauthorized response {id="step8"}

 When the token is no longer valid, the resource server returns a `401 Unauthorized` response.
-The client then invokes the `refreshTokens` callback, which is responsible for obtaining new tokens.
+The client then invokes the `refreshTokens {}` callback, which is responsible for obtaining new tokens.

-> The `401` response returns JSON data with error details.
+> The `401 Unauthorized` response returns JSON data with error details.
 This needs to be [handled when receiving a response](#step12).
+>
+{style="tip"}

 #### Refresh the access token {id="step9"}

-To obtain a new access token, configure `refreshTokens` to make another request to the token endpoint.
+To obtain a new access token, configure the `refreshTokens {}` callback to make another request to the token endpoint.
 This time, use the `refresh_token` grant type instead of `authorization_code`:

 ```kotlin
 ```
 {src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="43-44,48-56,59,63-64"}

-The `refreshTokens` callback uses `RefreshTokensParams` as a receiver and allows you to access the following settings:
+The `refreshTokens {}` callback uses `RefreshTokensParams` as a receiver and allows you to access the following settings:
-- The `client` instance, which can be used to submit form parameters.
+* The `client` instance, which can be used to submit form parameters.
-- The `oldTokens` property is used to access the refresh token and send it to the token endpoint.
+* The `oldTokens` property is used to access the refresh token and send it to the token endpoint.

-> The `markAsRefreshTokenRequest` function exposed by `HttpRequestBuilder` enables special handling of requests used
+* The `.markAsRefreshTokenRequest()` function exposed by `HttpRequestBuilder` marks the request for refreshing auth tokens, resulting in a special handling of it.
-> to obtain a refresh token.

 #### Save refreshed tokens {id="step10"}

 After receiving new tokens, save them in the [token storage](#step4).
-With this, the `refreshTokens` callback looks as follows:
+With this, the `refreshTokens {}` callback looks as follows:

 ```kotlin